kubernetes/website/content/en/docs/tutorials/security/apparmor.md

 {{< feature-state for_k8s_version="v1.4" state="beta" >}}

 AppArmor is a Linux kernel security module that supplements the standard Linux user and group based permissions to confine programs to a limited set of resources.
 AppArmor can be configured for any application to reduce its potential attack surface and provide greater in-depth defense.
-It is configured through profiles tuned to allow the access needed by a specific program or container, such as Linux capabilities, network access, file permissions, etc. Each profile can be run in either *enforcing* mode, which blocks access to disallowed resources, or *complain* mode, which only reports violations.
+It is configured through profiles tuned to allow the access needed by a specific program or container, such as Linux capabilities, network access, file permissions, etc. Each profile can be run in either _enforcing_ mode, which blocks access to disallowed resources, or _warn_ mode, which only reports violations.

 AppArmor can help you to run a more secure deployment by restricting what containers are allowed to